karunakar1308/devops-interview-prep/panel-member-insights.md

 ### ❌ **Questions About Basics You Should Know**

-- "What does the DevOps team do at Humana?"
+- "What does the DevOps team do at ?"
 - "What tools do you use for CI/CD?"
 - "Do you use Azure or AWS?"